PanShahbazian/BCFA/README.md

 ## Installation

-To use the app, simply download the `.app` file from the [Releases](https://github.com/PanShahbazian/BCFA/releases) section and open it on your Mac.
+To use the app, simply download the `.zip` file from the [Releases](https://github.com/PanShahbazian/BCFA/releases) section and open it on your Mac.

 **Note:** This application requires a directory containing your blueprint files in JSON format to analyze.